CIAT-DAPA/GapAnalysis/README.md

 # GapAnalysis R package

 ## Description
 The GapAnalysis R package provides a series of functions that allows the user to evaluate the ex situ and in situ conservation status of taxa in a standardized and reproducible way, to combine these metrics into an integrated conservation assessment, and to compare and calculate a conservation indicator metric across taxa.
 GapAnalysis generates quantitative metrics and spatial outputs which represent the state of conservation and where gaps in the collection/conservation of taxa exist on the landscape.
+The methods are fully described in Ramirez-Villegas et al. (2010) and Khoury et al. (2019) (see reference list).

 The GapAnalysis functions requires the user to provide two inputs A `data.frame` of species occurrences